 Joining the army led by Commander Lin (Jing Tian) and Strategist Wang (Andy Lau), they take a stand against the violent invasion that takes place every sixty years.
 And so a new traditional legend is borne, lending a bigger purpose to the ancient fortification of the East.

-In time, the troops of both monsters and men fall in place, battle-ready.
+In no time, the troops of both monsters and men fall in place, battle-ready.
 Hidden weaponry rises from within the Wall, a secret arsenal befitting the epic tale that goes the limit for visual grandiose.

 Uninteresting human leads do no better, expounding more than they emote.
 Questionable choices worsen matters.
 It was never clear why the Crane Troop has to lance the monsters by jumping off the Wall, when the archers are doing fine from a distance.
 Ineffectual formation continually leads the soldiers to unnecessary early deaths.